mabbason/mabbason/README.md

 4)	I have pets named ‘PDF’ and ‘Dirty Bacon’

-When I am not in the "code cave" I try my best to Dad so hard 🤘,<br/> stack correctly in a friendly game of ultimate 🥏, and go for<br/> long reads 📚 on the beach.
+When I am not in the "code cave" I try my best to Dad so hard 🤘,<br/> stack correctly in a friendly game of ultimate, and go for<br/> long reads on the beach.

 I have recently been trying to turn my thumb greener, keep our family’s<br/> host of pets (🐈🐕🐓🐠🐝) alive, and perfect my<br/>
-“Ambient-Electro-Pirate-Metal” 🎵 playlist.
+“Ambient-Electro-Pirate-Metal” playlist.

 If you’re still reading and want to know the whole truth,<br/> and nothing but the truth… [let’s connect!](https://www.mabbason.com/)